sabeswari-kante/Finetuning_embedds/README.md

 # Feinetuning_embedds

-. ├── data_preparation.py         # Script for loading and preprocessing PDF and DOCX data ├── lm_finetune_snoflakes.py    # Script for fine-tuning a language model using Hugging Face ├── requirements.txt            # Python dependencies
+Load and preprocess documents in PDF and DOCX formats Tokenize and prepare datasets for model input Fine-tune pre-trained Hugging Face language models
+Use PyTorch backend for training